anoma/specs/src/architecture/clients/web-wallet/shielded-transfers.md

 ```

 #### `decodeTransactionWithNextTxId`
-* Utility that decodes the fetched shielded transactiosn from the ledger and returns in format that contains the shielded transaction and the id for fetching the next one.
+* Utility that decodes the fetched shielded transactions from the ledger and returns in format that contains the shielded transaction and the id for fetching the next one.
 ```ts
 decodeTransactionWithNextTxId = (byteArray: Uint8Array): NodeWithNextId